 1910

-David Ben-Gurion and Yitzhak Ben-Zvi were accepted to study law at Kushta University in Istanbul, Turkey.
-They felt it was important to study there in order to effectively represent the Jews of the empire in front of the Ottoman government.
-When Ben-Gurion arrived on leave from his studies in Israel in the summer of 1914, the First World War broke out.
+David Ben-Gurion and Yitzhak Ben-Zvi were accepted to study law at Istanbul University (then known as Kushta) in Istanbul.
+They believed it was important to study there in order to effectively represent the Jews of the empire before the Ottoman government.
+When Ben-Gurion arrived in Eretz Israel on leave from his studies in the summer of 1914, World War I broke out.

 1912

-Yitzhak Ben-Zvi and David Ben-Gurion were expelled from the country by the Ottomans due to their Zionist activity and subservience to Russia, and they where exiled to Alexandria, Egypt.
-In that same year, they both went to New York and began organizing the “HeHalutz,” or “The Pioneer,” movement.
+Yitzhak Ben-Zvi and David Ben-Gurion were expelled from the country by the Ottoman authorities due to their Zionist activity and perceived ties to Russia and were exiled to Alexandria.
+In that same year, they traveled to New York City, where they began organizing the HeHalutz (“The Pioneer”) movement.

 1915

-In December 1917, he married Paula Munweis.
-They had three children: Geula, Amos, and Rennana.
+In December 1917, David Ben-Gurion married Paula Ben-Gurion (née Munweis).
+They had three children: Geula, Amos, and Renana.

 1917

-Ben-Gurion and Ben-Zvi organized a volunteer movement for the Hebrew battalions of the British army.
-Ben-Gurion was among the volunteers.
-With the British occupation, Ben-Gurion returned to Israel, where he began his involvement in the labor movement alongside Berl Katznelson.
+David Ben-Gurion and Yitzhak Ben-Zvi organized a volunteer movement for the Hebrew battalions of the British Army.
+Ben-Gurion himself was among the volunteers.
+With the British occupation, Ben-Gurion returned to Eretz Israel, where he began his involvement in the labor movement alongside Berl Katznelson.

 1918

-Ben Gurion was elected to the Secretariat of the Executive Committee of the Workers’ Union in the Land of Israel and served as the General Secretary of the Israel Workers’ Union until 1935.
-“The working public that grows and grows in Israel from the immigration sees itself not only as the beginning of a healthy and normal working class, the likes of which has not been given to the Jewish people in the Diaspora, but also as the nucleus and a portrait of the future of a new Hebrew people” (From class to people).
+“The working public that is growing in Eretz Israel through immigration sees itself not only as the beginning of a healthy and normal working class, unlike anything the Jewish people had in the Diaspora, but also as the nucleus and model for the future of a new Hebrew people.”
+(Class to People)

 1921

-Elected as the chairman of the Jewish Agency.
-Ben-Gurion became an official leader of the Zionist movement in the world.
+Elected as chairman of the Jewish Agency for Israel David Ben-Gurion became an official leader of the Zionist movement worldwide

 1935

-With the publication of the “White Paper”, which restricted Jewish immigration and settlement in British Mandate Palestine, Ben-Gurion determined the lines of the struggle by increasing immigration and establishing settlement points even in places prohibited by the British government.
+With the publication of the “White Paper,” which restricted Jewish immigration and settlement in British Mandate Palestine, David Ben-Gurion defined the strategy of the struggle by increasing immigration and establishing settlement points even in areas prohibited by the British authorities.

 1939